wubigo/wubigo.github.io/back/content/post/lambda-in-azure-with-sls/index.md

 +++
-title = "Lambda in Azure"
-date = 2021-11-06T11:59:57+08:00
-draft = false
+title = "Lambda in Azure with sls" date = 2021-11-06T11:59:57+08:00 draft = false